 Along with Influencing Policy, Leading H & S Thinking, Disseminating Information, working with its National Committee, Supporting Local Safety Groups and Working with Higher Performers, RoSPA raises awareness of Occupational Safety & Health through:

-Occupational Safety & Health E-Bulletins The free monthly OS&H E-Bulletins from RoSPA provide updates on the latest news and best practice advice.
+Occupational Safety & Health E-Bulletins are free monthly bulletins from RoSPA providing updates on the latest news and best practice advice.

 The RoSPA Safety Awards recognise and celebrate occupational health and safety achievement and provide a series of exemplars of good practice, as positive role models for other organisations to learn from and emulate.